Shubhayu-Das/VL803-projects/OOO processor/code/README.md

 ### Progress
 1. GUI - semi-complete; to be updated, linked
 2. Instruction data structure - initially complete.
 Might have to add on features later
-3. Reservation Station - needs simplification
+3. Reservation Station - Simplified, cleaned
 4. ROB - complete
-5. Load/Store buffer - incomplete
+5. Load/Store buffer - Complete, duplicate of reservation station
 6. ARF - Done, registers must ALWAYS be called from ARF.
 It will take care if it is marked busy, and supply value from the RAT
 7. RAT - Done